Funding Liquidity, Debt Tenor Structure, and Creditor's Belief: An Exogenous Dynamic Debt Run Model

 While the third term and the last term in (\ref{StoEqu}) have the same meanings as those in (\ref{ConEqu}), the fourth term captures the expected effect of rollover risk from the representative short-term creditor's own run. \item[(iii)] Finally, by the continuity of $U(t,x)$, the creditor's value function $U(t,x)$ at the threshold $x^*(t)$ should be equal to $1$, and the following smooth-pasting condition should be satisfied

 \end{itemize}

-In summary, we obtain the following two-phase free-boundary problem to determine the threshold (i.e., the debt run barrier) of the representative short-term creditor. \begin{proposition} Suppose that Assumptions \ref{Assumption1}, \ref{Assumption2}, \ref{Assumption3}, and \ref{Assumption4} are satisfied.
+In summary, we obtain the following two-phase free-boundary problem to determine the threshold (i.e., the debt run barrier) of the representative short-term creditor (so every short-term creditor). \begin{proposition} Suppose that Assumptions \ref{Assumption1}, \ref{Assumption2}, \ref{Assumption3}, and \ref{Assumption4} are satisfied.
 Then the debt run barrier $D^{Run}_t$ is given by

 where $x^*(t)$ is the free-boundary of the following two-phase free-boundary problem

 \end{proposition}

 \begin{proof} We only need to prove the smooth-pasting condition, which is straightforward since PDE (\ref{PenalizedEquMaturity}) admits a unique classical solution. \end{proof}\\